lithnet/ad-password-protection-docs/Audit-existing-passwords.md

 **This is a security-sensitive operation, and should only be performed from a trusted device, such as the domain controllers themselves**

-You'll need the PowerShell module installed, and utilize the [[Test‐ADuserPasswordIsPwned]] cmdlet.
+You'll need the PowerShell module installed, and utilize the [[Test‐IsADUserPasswordCompromised]] cmdlet.

 The following script will create a CSV file of each user with a compromised password